scpedicini/midjourney-manager/README.md

 # Midjourney-Manager

+> :update: **IMPORTANT UPDATE 2024**: The new alpha version of the Midjourney mostly renders this script obsolete, so the repo is now archived.

 > :warning: **IMPORTANT UPDATE**: It looks like Midjourney has moved over to using Cloudflare.
 As a result, the TLS/browser fingerprinting will likely prevent this script from working without switching to a headless browser solution.
 If you're having difficulties, don't forget to raise the issue of providing proper API support to the devs over at Midjourney. :sob: